mabuchilab/NiceLib/docs/wrapping.rst

     This is used for the common case of a C function which takes both a string buffer and its length as inputs, so that it doesn't overrun the buffer.
 As such, `'buf'` requires a corresponding `'len'` entry.
 The first `'buf'`/`'arr'` is matched with the first `'len'` and so forth.
-If don't need to pass in a length parameter to the C-function, use `'buf[n]'` as described below.
+If you don't need to pass in a length parameter to the C-function, use `'buf[n]'` as described below.

     NiceLib will automatically create the buffer and pass it and the length parameter to the